British Association for Applied Linguistics

 The British Association for Applied Linguistics (BAAL) is a learned society, based in the UK, which provides a forum for people interested in language and applied linguistics.

 BAAL organises regular meetings of its members at various venues in the UK, publishes conference proceedings, issues a regular newsletter and awards student scholarships.
 There is an elected Executive Committee (EC) that represents the interests of members.
-The current Chair is Professor Zhu Hua of UCL Institute of Education.
+The current chair is Professor Zhu Hua of UCL Institute of Education.

 BAAL has an international membership of over 1200 members and is a registered charity in the UK (Charity number 246800).

 Activities

-BAAL organises scientific meetings, and publishes a newsletter and conference proceedings.
-It supports applied linguistics activity, special interest groups and an annual book prize.
-It brings together the applied linguistics community via BAALmail, its dedicated webmail list, through which members share and discuss applied linguistics-related news, achievements and opportunities.
+BAAL organises scientific meetings.
+It supports applied linguistics activity.
+It brings together the applied linguistics community viaBAALmail, its dedicated webmail list, through which members share and discuss applied linguistics-related news, achievements and opportunities.

-BAAL forges and maintains close links to institutions and organisations with a vested interest in applied linguistics.
-It also sends representatives to national and international meetings of interest to our members.
-BAAL plays an active role within organisations including: